dftbplus/recipes/docs/transport/carbon2d-trans.rst

 between the open leads and the extended device region, therefore it is important to set a well-defined Fermi energy.
 While this does not make any difference in a non-SCC transmission calculation, it is crucial for the SCC calculation.
-A wrong or unphysical Fermi energy will lead to unphysical charge accumulation or depletion in the system.
+A wrong or unphysical Fermi energy will lead to incorrect charge accumulation or depletion of the system.

 To this end, you will have to pay some attention to the definition of the Fermi energy.
 As we are calculating a semiconductor system, the Fermi level should be in the energy gap.
-By calculating a band structure or by inspection of the eigenvalues in the file `detailed.out` you can verify that the value -4.7103 is on the edge of the conduction band.
-This can be explained as numerically the Fermi level is defined by filling the single particle states till the reference density is reached, therefore its position inside the gap of a semiconductor is arbitrary.
-Therefore, while in metallic system we may ensure consistency and use a well calculated Fermi level at some specific temperature during all our transport calculation, in the case of a semiconductor system we can manually set the Fermi level in the middle of the energy gap (for this system, roughly at -4.45 eV) and freely vary the temperature as long as the gap is larger than several times the value of kT.
+By calculating a band structure or by inspection of the eigenvalues in the file `detailed.out` you can verify that the value -4.7103 is on the edge of the valence band.
+This can be explained as numerically the Fermi level is defined by filling the single particle states till the reference density is reached.
+Its position inside the gap of a semiconductor is in some senses arbitrary within that range (a common convention which DFTB+ uses is to set it at the middle of the gap).
+Therefore, while in metallic system we may ensure consistency and use a well converged Fermi level at some specific temperature during all our transport calculation, in the case of a semiconductor system we can manually set the Fermi level in the middle of the energy gap (for this system, roughly at -4.45 eV) and freely vary the temperature as long as the gap is larger than several times the value of kT.

 We will see in the following that there are some ways to verify that the Fermi level is defined consistently, as this is often source of confusion.
 Note also